 Running a successful trial may be a little more involved that you originally imagined, but it’s well worth the time.
 I find that companies who come prepared and include the various groups have the highest chances for success—ensuring that no blockers come up on the last day.
 You’ll need to replicate a classroom experience in the cloud, so following these three simple steps will ensure your training organization becomes a profit center and picks the best vendor that suits yours needs.

 And let’s not forget that each group usually consists of a very diverse set of people, and that coming to a consensus on many points can be a challenge.
-But if you plan well and get everyone on board from the start, you can almost guarantee a successful trial that will help you choose a cloud provider to fully adopt into your virtual training framework.
+But if you plan well and get everyone on board from the start, you can take a Skytap Cloud tour that will help you choose a cloud provider to fully adopt into your virtual training framework.